konspatl/konspatl.github.io/_pages/about.md

 ---
 I'm a computer scientist interested in AI, neuroscience, and biomedical engineering.

-My research has focused on the analysis of neurophysiological data (EEG/fMRI) using machine learning methodologies, within various fields of cognitive neuroscience.
-My general interests revolve around cognitive science and psychology, music perception, and biomedical engineering.
-I'm currently interested in exploring deep neural networks and representation learning methodologies, aiming at models' interpretability and clinical applications.
+My research has focused on the analysis of neurophysiological data (EEG/fMRI) using machine learning methodologies.
+My general interests revolve around cognitive science, psychology, music perception, deep learning and biomedical engineering.

 In my free time, I enjoy composing and producing music at home, reading evolutionary biology, and watching/listening to podcasts.